elifzorlu/DSA-210-Term-Project/README.md

 4. **Trend Analysis**
    - Investigate patterns in performance over time, identifying peaks or plateaus.
-   - Analyze how mood fluctuations and day-to-day stress levels ratings correlate with performance trends.
+   - Analyze how number of classes in a day and day-to-day stress levels ratings correlate with performance trends.

  5. **Predictive Modeling**